CharishmaR/sys6018-competition-house-prices/README.md

 # https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview

 Current Stage:
-- ran KNN with normalized variables OverallQual and GrLivArea, subsetting by neighborhood
+- ran KNN with normalized variables OverallQual, LotArea, and GrLivArea, subsetting by neighborhood
-- result submitted to Kaggle; score: 0.19104
+- result submitted to Kaggle; score: 0.18949

 Questions to Ponder:
 - any suggestions / help with data cleaning and / or standardizing?